cwi-swat/ifip-wg216/meetings/Athens2015.md

 <p />
 The language Pony was developed with the aim to support easy concurrent programming, fast implementations, and data-race freedom.
 <p />
 In terms of case studies and benchmarks, we argue that indeed, Pony programs are fast.
-In terms of our and our collaborators’ programming experience, we argue that Pony is easy to learn and program in.
+In terms of our and our collaboratorsï¿½ programming experience, we argue that Pony is easy to learn and program in.
 We then outline some salient features of the Pony type system, and the garbage collection system.
 <p />
 <p />
 <p />